 Maybe you’re not aware of your ISP’s content filter setting on your router, or maybe it’s locked on.
 There is a way around it, keep reading…

 - Geo-blocking is when servers restrict access to some content to only certain countries, blocking other countries.

 - ISP throttling is when your ISP (Internet Service Provider) monitors (spies on) your Internet usage and limits your bandwidth of certain types of content, like streaming video.

 Not to mention, ISPs have been known to report suspicious traffic patterns to government agencies… not something I would want to risk!

-Update: have you heard about the new US legislation that will let your ISPs track and sell your Internet browsing history?
-Read more here.
+Update: Have you heard about the US legislation that lets your ISPs track and sell your Internet browsing history?
+Read more about that here.